borntofrappe/game-development/03 Match Three/Match Three — Assignment/README.md

   end
   ```

-In this manner, by launching the game enough times it's possible to see the while loop in action.
-The tile in the top left corner will be grey and with a star.
+By launching the game enough times it's possible to see the while loop in action; in this instance the tile in the top left corner will be grey and with a star.

 ## Mouse

-The assignment asks to implement a swap using mouse controls, but I decided update the title screen and gameover state to have the game completely playable with a cursor instead of a keyboard.
+The assignment asks to implement a swap using mouse controls, but I decided update the title screen and gameover state to have the game playable with a cursor instead of a keyboard.

 The logic depends on the following information: